mccurdyc/neighbor/README.md

   -logtostderr
         log to standard error instead of files
   -query string
-        the GitHub search query to execute.
+        The GitHub search query to execute.
   -search_type string
-        the type of GitHub search to perform.
+        The type of GitHub search to perform. (default "repository") -stderrthreshold value
-  -stderrthreshold value
         logs at or above this threshold go to stderr -v value